Family Medicine Residency

 - US citizenship, permanent resident or J1 visa (no H1 visas will be accepted)

-- Letters of reference from the Dean of your medical school with transcript and three faculty letters, one of whom must be from a Family Medicine provider.
+- Dean's letter from your medical school with transcript and three faculty letters, at least one of whom must be from a Family Medicine provider.
 Within the past 2 years (It would be preferable if one letter is from family medicine rotation)

-- Completion of USMLE Steps 1 and 2 (CS/CK) or COMLEX-USA Equivalent
+- Passing scores on USMLE Steps 1 and 2 (CS/CK) or COMLEX-USA Equivalent

 - ECFMG Certification at the time of entrance into the Residency Program, if applicable